Chatlada-Nina/pizza-hemma/README.md

 - [Heroku](https://www.heroku.com/) - Used for deploying the live project.
 - [Bootstrap](https://getbootstrap.com/) - Used to add style to the displayed pages.
 - [Microsoft Copilot](https://copilot.microsoft.com/) - Used to create the content on the pages.
-- [Clouidnary](https://cloudinary.com/) - Used to host images and integrate with django and the admin portal.
+- [Cloudinary](https://cloudinary.com/) - Used to host images and integrate with django and the admin portal.

 ## Features

 ### Navigation Bar

-- The full responsive navigation bar includes the Pizza Hemma logo that link to the homepage, About, Menu, Review, Contact, Cart, Account icon dropdown to Register and Login page and the Call-To-Action button "ORDER HERE".
-The nevigation bar is identical on each page to allow users for easy navigation at all time.
+- The full responsive navigation bar includes the Pizza Hemma logo that links to the homepage, About, Menu, Review, Contact, Cart, Account icon dropdown to Register and Login page and the Call-To-Action button "ORDER HERE".
+The navigation bar is identical on each page to allow users for easy navigation at all time.

 - The pictures below show the Navigation bar on the laptop and mobile screen sizes.